Exchange Programme

 USP regional students are able to study from USP’s other regional campuses for a semester.
 ICM is applicable to Undergraduate Degree Level students only and is a partially funded programme.

-Campuses Open for Placement – Semester 2, 2023
+Campuses Open for Placement – Semester 2, 2025

-- Kiribati – Samoa
+- Samoa

 Eligibility Criteria for Application

-- Be a current registered Undergraduate student at USP
+- Be a current registered undergraduate student at USP

-- Have a GPA of 3.0 and above
+- Have a GPA 3.0 and above

-- No disciplinary records or account holds
+- No Disciplinary records or account holds

 Cost – Who pays for what